 - there is a serious and imminent threat to an individual’s or other’s life, health, or safety;

-- the disclosure is authorised or required by law (please refer to Responding to Subpoenas and External Requests for Information); or
+- the disclosure is authorised or required by law; or

 - the disclosure relates to significant criminal behaviour, and is made to authorities with responsibility for dealing with such behaviour, and disclosure is not outweighed by other privacy principles;